Our Location

 Hosta leaves turn yellow in the fall and fade to brown as the plants enter winter dormancy.
 The roots of the plant are still healthy and happy below ground, but the hosta won’t have any leaves until next spring.

-Dead leaves are pest-friendly, so you’ll do well to start pruning hosta plants as the foliage fades.
-Trim back all the leaves and foliage at ground level, then back it up and dispose of it.
+Start pruning hosta plants as the foliage fades.
+Trim all the leaves back to the ground and remove them.
 That helps things look neat in the garden and keeps bugs from overwintering snugly in the dead leaves.

 So how do you trim hostas for winter?
 Gather the leaves up together with a gloved hand so that the leaf stems are visible.
 Cut each hosta leaf off at the bottom of the stem using a pair of pruning shears.
-It’s often easier to remove hosta leaves that have already been killed by frost.
+Removing hosta leaves that have already been killed by frost is often easier.
 Leaves that are still standing take slightly more work to snip off.

 Winter is an important time for hostas, as they are dormant in this season.
 The cold temperatures let the hostas rest and prepare to grow fantastic foliage during the spring growing season.

-If you do choose to leave the hosta leaves on the plant over winter, it’s totally fine just to remove the spent foliage in early spring.
+If you choose to leave the hosta leaves on the plant over winter, removing the spent foliage in early spring is fine.
 Try to trim off the dead leaves before the new shoots appear to minimize damage to the baby hosta leaves.
 By this point, you can usually just gently pull each hosta leaf off the root base instead of using pruners to remove them.

 What about the flowers?
 When should the blooms be removed from the hostas?
 Remove the flower stalks as soon as they appear if the hosta is only about pretty foliage.
 If you would like to enjoy the flowers, it’s also totally fine to let them bloom and fade on the plant.
 Flower stalks will die back to the ground in the fall with the foliage.